robert7/nixnote2/README.md

 > # compile binaries
 > make
 ```
-If all got OK, you should have "nixnote2" binary available now.. if not, install the missing
+If all got OK, you should have "nixnote2" binary available now.. if not...
-dependency :)
+Go! install the missing dependency! :-)

 ### macOS